 What is Blue Monday?

-Go out for lunch – ok, everyone is broke, but there are always deals around the city.
-No-one is drinking this Dry January, which will keep costs down.
+Everyone is broke, but there are always deals around the city.
+No one is drinking this Dry January, which will keep costs down.
 Don’t spend your lunch hour at the desk.
 Get out!
+Connect with your colleagues after the weekend.
 Check out our article on the CityMunch app for inspiration.

-New Year.
-New You – Create a mood board or pinterest board with ideas for 2018.
-What would you like to do this year?
+Create a mood board or Pinterest board with ideas for the forthcoming year.
+What would you like to do?
 Where would you like to go?
 Keep a journal with all of your thoughts and hopes for this year.
 It’s a New Year.
 New You!

 Top 10 Films to get through Blue Monday

-Nothing beats a good feel-good film to put you in a good mood.
-Grab your housemate/other half/friend or just curl up in bed by yourself with a great film.
-Take a look at our top 10 films to get through Blue Monday.
+Nothing beats a good, feel-good film to make you happier.
+Grab your housemate/other half/friend, or curl up in bed by yourself with a great film of your choice.

 MIND: 0300 123 3393 or text 86463 / Samaritans: 116 123